hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/condor_jobs.rst

       The CSV2 name of the group that owns the job.

-* **target_clouds** (String):

-      Is the group assigned short name of the cloud that the job is to be run on.
-This job specification was used for development and testing purposes and has been deprecated.
-If you would like specific jobs to run on a subset of the clouds that you have defined within you group, you should use the "target_alias" job specification.

 * **target_alias** (String(32)):

       Is the group assigned short name for the subset of clouds within